-Flower and plants photography is another interesting area that pays the photographer’s effort back with awesome images.
-There are a few reasons why beginners should look into this type of photography.
+Flower and plant photography is another interesting area that totally worth photographer’s effort.
+There are a few reasons why beginners should explore this type of photography.
 Firstly, your model is static, which makes the trial and error process easy.
-You can spend as much time circling around one flower trying your exposures, DOF and focal points as you may wish.
-You don’t need a whole lot of side equipment unless you’re after some very special photos (like time-lapse).
-Plants can pretty much be shot with your camera handheld.
-And last but not least – flower photographs sell good on stock sites and as prints.
+You can spend as much time circling around one flower trying your exposures, DOF and focal points, as you may wish.
+You don’t need a whole lot of other equipment unless you’re after some very special images (like time-lapse).
+Plants can be shot with your camera handheld.
+And last but not least – flower photographs sell good on stock sites and in a form of prints.
 There are millions already available and it’s never enough.

 So, what do you need to try yourself in flower photography?
 Sure, first of all you need flowers.
-And our advice here would be – don’t buy a few roses to try catch a bunch of shots before they wilted.
-Go to the nearest botanic gardens.
-You will get in for free or pay a very small fee but the number of unique, live plants that are being cared after is mind-blowing.
+And my advice here would be – don’t buy a few roses to try catch a few of shots before they wilted.
+Go to the nearest botanic garden.
+You will get in for free or pay a very small fee, but the number of unique, live plants that you are getting access to is mind-blowing.
 It’s absolutely legal to photograph in botanic gardens, so you can wander around until your camera battery goes low.

-- Pay attention to the season, make sure that flowers that you want to shoot bloom now.
-You can give botanic gardens a call asking if they are – it’s perfectly fine.
+- Pay attention to the season, make sure that the flowers you want to shoot are actually blooming now.
+You can give botanic gardens a call asking if they are – it’s a smart move.

 - Don’t bother taking a tripod unless you are shooting time-lapse.

-- When shooting a flower make sure that you take a photo of its full name (badges are next to them).
+- When shooting a flower, make sure that you take a photo of its full name (badges are next to them).
 So you don’t have to google them all when back home if you plan to sell your photos.
-Shoot the badge first and the flower right after – it will be easier to recognise.
+Shoot the badge first and the flower right after – it will be easier to pair the two afterwards.

-- Take an umbrella with you.
-Not to hide from rain – to shoot flowers being hit by water droplets.
-Some of these images are so great that they make people staring at them for a while.
+- Have an umbrella with you.
+Not only to hide from rain – to be able to shoot flowers being hit by water droplets.
+Some of these images come out so great, that they make people stop and stare at them for a while.